Actipro/WPF-Controls/Documentation/topics/gauge/circular-gauge-features/frames.md

 When the built-in rim types are not flexible enough to achieve the look desired, a custom `Geometry` or `ImageSource` can be used.

-When [RimType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimType) is set to to [CustomRimGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularRimType.CustomRimGeometry), then the `Geometry` specified by [RimGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimGeometry) is used when rendering the rim.
+When [RimType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimType) is set to [CustomRimGeometry](xref:@ActiproUIRoot.Controls.Gauge.CircularRimType.CustomRimGeometry), then the `Geometry` specified by [RimGeometry](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimGeometry) is used when rendering the rim.

 > [!NOTE]
 > Custom geometries will be automatically centered and scaled to fit inside the gauge control.

-When [RimType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimType) is set to to [CustomRimImage](xref:@ActiproUIRoot.Controls.Gauge.CircularRimType.CustomRimImage), then the `ImageSource` specified by [RimImageSource](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimImageSource) is used when rendering the rim.
+When [RimType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimType) is set to [CustomRimImage](xref:@ActiproUIRoot.Controls.Gauge.CircularRimType.CustomRimImage), then the `ImageSource` specified by [RimImageSource](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.RimImageSource) is used when rendering the rim.

 ## Frame Background

 The frame background is rendered on top of the frame rim and supports many styles, each with a special effect.
-The background type can be set using the [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) property and the supported background types types can be seen using the sample project provided.
+The background type can be set using the [BackgroundType](xref:@ActiproUIRoot.Controls.Gauge.Primitives.CircularGaugeBase.BackgroundType) property and the supported background types can be seen using the sample project provided.

 ### Brush and Effect